britzl/defnet/README.md

 Once discovery has been completed communication can take place over a socket of some kind.

+NOTE: While it may be possible to test with two or more clients running on the same machine it is not always guaranteed to work.
+It is recommended to test P2P discovery on multiple machines for the most accurate results.

 ## TCP socket server
 The `defnet/tcp_server` module can be used to create a TCP socket server that accepts incoming TCP client connections and can send and receive data.
 Example: